 Right in the heart of the picturesque Lake District National Park sits the charming town of Ambleside.
 This national park, in the North West of England, was recently declared a UNESCO world heritage site.

 It is one of the top destinations in Europe for outdoor lovers, with hundreds of hiking trails and unbelievably beautiful views.
-The Lake District is home to countless fells, rivers, valleys and lakes, and Ambleside is the perfect base for visiting the area.
+The Lake District is home to countless falls, rivers, valleys and lakes, and Ambleside is the perfect base for visiting the area.

 Ambleside sits right at the top of the biggest lake in England, Windermere.
 The shores of the lake make for a great day out, with cosy pubs with sprawling lawns, plenty of ducks to feed, and rowing boats available for hire.